 McDonald also encourages people to seek the federal help available.
 She asks residents impacted by the tornadoes in any way to visit FEMA regardless of their situation.

 The city is still accepting donations for its Trotwood Disaster Relief Fund.
 You can donate at the Trotwood government center or at any Fifth Third Bank.
-Click here for more on that.Grab the FREE WDTN News App for iPhone or Android.
+Click here for more on that.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.